-B. Adventure Activities.
+B. Adventure Activities Leadership

 - Staff members supervising an adventure activity must be 18 years of age or older and have evidence of training in their area of responsibility consistent with that approved in this standard, a variance, or the Authorization to Operate. - 2.
 Staff members supervising a swimming or boating adventure activity must meet the requirements of Standard SQ-406, Specific Requirement A or be under the supervision of a person meeting those requirements and meet the requirements of Standard SQ-406, Specific Requirement B. - 3.
-Staff members supervising a COPE or Climbing adventure activity must meet the requirements of Standard SQ-409. - C. Staff members accompanying a crew on an adventure program or activity must be trained by and under the supervision of a program leader meeting the requirements of Specific Requirement A and, if a trek program, a trek leader meeting the requirements of Standard SQ-410, or must meet those requirements themselves. - Staff members accompanying a crew on an aquatics-based adventure must also be trained in Safe Swim Defense and Swimming and Water Rescue, Safety Afloat and Paddlecraft Safety, or all of the above as appropriate. - 2.
+Staff members supervising a COPE or Climbing adventure activity must meet the requirements of Standard SQ-409. - C. Staff Members Accompanying a Crew.
+Staff on an adventure program or activity must be trained by and under the supervision of a program leader meeting the requirements of Specific Requirement A and, if a trek program, a trek leader meeting the requirements of Standard SQ-410, or must meet those requirements themselves. - Staff members accompanying a crew on an aquatics-based adventure must also be trained in Safe Swim Defense and Swimming and Water Rescue, Safety Afloat and Paddlecraft Safety, or all of the above as appropriate. - 2.
 Staff members accompanying a crew on a COPE or climbing-based adventure must meet Standard SQ-409. - 3.
-A camp or council proposing an activity not clearly addressed above or seeking to vary from the training specific above must apply for a variance for approval of its staff training plan.
+A camp or council proposing an activity not clearly addressed above or seeking to vary from the training specific above must apply for a variance for approval of its staff training plan. - D. Other Adventure Program and Activity Staff.
+Staff members assisting in an adventure program or activity must have evidence of training in their area of responsibility consistent with that approved in this standard, a variance, or the Authorization to Operate.